mm2623/AbdulMannan/README.md

-# Hi, I am Muhammad Abdul Mannan. 👋
+# Hi, I am Muhammad AbdulMannan. 👋
 - ###  🤗 I am an Artificial Intelegence Resercher and Developer.
 - ###   My main focus is in Deep Learning, Generative AI, Large Language Models(LLM) and Computer Vision.
 - ###   I have so many other experierice in computer science feild.
 Please refer to my resume.